 2-14 | Role of the highest governance body in sustainability reporting | The Governance and Social Responsibility Committee approved an ESG Impact Policy which guides the company’s ESG work.
 The report itself is developed by all departments and reviewed by senior executives. |

 2-15 | Conflict of interest | The Board reviews and approved our conflicts of interest policy, and if needed, arbitrate any conflicts.
-Refer to conflict of interest page under Governance Metrics, Policies, and Practices. |
+Refer to conflict of interest page under Governance, Environmental, and Social. |

 2-16 | Communication of critical concerns | All employees review company employee handbook and conflict of interest policy to learn about seeking advice on ethical and lawful behavior.
 Reporting is directed to the general counsel, Human Resources, the CEO or the Board. |